Category: highlights-ministerial

 AT THE HEART OF IT

 Love calls us into the core of our creativity—into its depth and illumination.
 Like the stars in the vast distance, love brings its light into the interior of our lives.
-It challenges our imagination to sense the cosmic dimension in a speck of … read more.
+It challenges our imagination to sense the cosmic dimension in a speck of its reflected luminosity and share it with all the beauty and brio … Continue reading AT THE HEART OF IT

 Pathology and Opportunity